sabre-io/sabre.io/source/uri/usage.md

 1. The PHP functions are locale-aware and will start behaving differently depending on PHP's locale setting.
-2. The PHP functions will use the backslash as the seperator on Windows.
+2. The PHP functions will use the backslash as the separator on Windows.
 3. The PHP functions behave a bit oddly if there is only one path component, which require special casing.